Q: Is online tuition suitable for all students?

 Q: Can my child go for physical lessons instead of online lessons?

 A: Only online lessons are available now.
-If you're not sure whether online lesson is effective for your child, he/she can attend a free trial lesson to assess his/her suitability.
+If you're not sure whether online lesson is effective for your child, it is recommended that he/she can attend a free trial lesson to assess his/her suitability.

 Q: Will there be any learning materials provided?

 A: Yes, the worksheets and notes will be sent to students via courier upon enrolment.
-Soft copies will be sent to students if I decide to provide additional materials.
+Soft copies will be sent to students if I decide to provide additional materials thereafter.

 Q: Are there any material fees/ deposit?